guruHub/autogit/README.md

     `$ git submodule init`
     `$ git submodule update`

-* Make shure the user who runs the php (www-data in most of cases) can pull from your repo, and you can send mails from your browser
+* Make shure the user who runs the php (www-data in most of cases) can pull from your repo, and you can send mails from your server

 * Edit your config file.
     `$ cp config.php.sample config.php`